thilk/sockpuppet-config/README.md

-We had seen a bit too much of, e.g., "XXXXXXXXX offers several support tiers in addition to expert consulting services to XXXXXXXXX Enterprise customers for optimized new implementations and complex data center transformation projects," which essentially just amount to paying some VC-funded outfit
+We had seen a bit too much of, e.g., "XXXXXXXXX offers several support tiers in addition to expert consulting services to XXXXXXXXX Enterprise customers for optimized new implementations and complex data center transformation projects," which essentially just amounts to paying some VC-funded outfit
 $XXX/hour to literally write config file for your config files.
 It seemed as though much of the complexity in this space was superfluous.